jonastheiler/boston-airbnb-open-data/README.md

 ## Motivation <a name="motivation"></a>

 Currently I am participating the [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) programm at [Udacity](https://www.udacity.com/).
 The first goal of the course was to work with a dataset of your choice.
-It was a good exercise to get better at using Pandas, Matplotlib and Seaborn.
+It was a good exercise to get better at using Pandas, Matplotlib and Scikit-learn.
 At the end you had to formulate 3-5 business questions whose answers you took from the dataset.
 I decided to work with the dataset [Boston Airbnb Open Data](https://www.kaggle.com/airbnb/boston) from [Kaggle](https://www.kaggle.com/).
 The dataset is a good choice for beginners and contains some interesting correlations.

 ## About the Dataset <a name="data"></a>

 The dataset consists of 3 files: calendar.csv, listings.csv and reviews.csv.
 Within the framework of this project I decided to work only with listings.csv.
 The file does have a size of 3585 rows and 95 columns.

 After a first overview of the dataset **(Data Understanding Part I)**, I decided to proceed with the **Data Preparation**.
-As you can see in the Jupyter Notebook, it was necessary to delete columns, to fill others with the mean and to delete individual rows again (missing object values and outliers at "price").
+As you can see in the Jupyter Notebook, it was necessary to delete columns, to fill others with the mean and to delete individual rows again (missing object values and outliers at price).
 In a next step, I looked at the data again and created the plots of interest **(Data Understanding Part II)**.

 ## Results <a name="results"></a>